jorisvddonk/httpom/README.md

 * `@flow`: this directive describes a flow of multiple Pomfiles, and can be used to chain together multiple Pomfiles in interesting ways.
 * `@pomfile-searchpath`: describes the pomfile searchpath, for Pomfile discovery in pure-interactive mode.
 Should usually only be used for meta-pomfile.
 * `@no-template-variables-in-body`: describes that template variable functionality should be disabled for the request body.
+* `@use-chunked-encoding`: use a chunked transfer encoding.
+This removes the 'content-length' header, which is computed automatically when a request body is present.

 ### Pomfile examples